Abdallah Juma Ally: Club career

 Abdallah Juma Ally began his career at Mtibwa Sugar Turiani in 2002.
 He joined Simba in 2004, making enough appearances to receive a Tanzanian Mainland Premier League winners' medal, before leaving to join Mlandege during the same season.

 He returned to Mtibwa Sugar Turiani in 2005 and retired there at the end of the 2009–10 season.

 He finished third place in the Tanzanian Mainland Premier League twice with the club (2006, 2008–09) and he notably scored 20 goals for Mtibwa Sugar Turiani during the 2006 season.

 International career

 Tanzania

 Ally made his debut for Tanzania during a 2–0 friendly loss against Uganda on 23 October 2002.
 He would continue to play for Tanzania until his fourth and final cap came as Tanzania were eliminated from 2006 FIFA World Cup qualifying after losing 3–0 on aggregate against Kenya.

 Zanzibar

 Ally represented Zanzibar at the 2003, 2004, 2005 and 2007 editions of the CECAFA Cup, and also at the FIFI Wild Cup.

-He would debut for Zanzibar on 2 December 2003 during a 2–2 draw against Rwanda in their final group stage game of the 2003 CECAFA Cup; he also scored his first two goals during this match.
+He would debut for Zanzibar on 2 December 2003 during a 2–2 draw against Rwanda in their final group stage match of the 2003 CECAFA Cup; he also scored his first two goals during this match.
 His last international cap would come on 18 December 2007 when Zanzibar were eliminated during the 2007 CECAFA Cup quarter-finals.

 He ended his international career as Zanzibar's all time top goalscorer with 9 goals.